-The Caribbean’s beauty, the warmth and the hospitality is world renowned.
-It’s an intoxicating mix of natural paradise and welcoming accommodations.
+The Caribbean’s beauty, the warmth a, d the hospitality is world renowned.
+It is an intoxicating mix of natural paradise and welcoming accommodations.
 The Caribbean’s tourism product is as diverse in its offerings, luring visitors to keep coming back year after year.
-Countries such as Jamaica, Barbados, Trinidad &Tobago, The Bahamas and Grenada are some of the world’s most favoured tourist destinations.
-These countries not only offer the wonderful perks of nature, but world-class attractions as well.
+Countries such as Jamaica, Barbados, Trinidad &Tobago, The Bahamas, and Grenada are some of the world’s most favored tourist destinations.
+These countries not only offer the wonderful perks of nature but world-class attractions as well.

 As you may have imagined, tourism has made significant contributions to the economies of the Caribbean.
 Such contribution ripples through different sectors of society, positively affecting almost every area of life in the Caribbean.